Carolyn J Henri (She/Her)

 About Carolyn J Henri

 Hello!
 I have worked in natural resource management and environmental education for several years.
-In 2022 I joined Toledo Institute for Development and Environment (TIDE) in southern Belize and have completed a number of special projects, including an impact assessment of TIDE's high school scholarship program and the launch of a new HR system.
-I've also assisted with grant writing and completing a financial sustainability plan.
-As a natural resources professional I think every day about the impacts of climate change on everything (!) and as an educator, my goal is always empowerment.
-I love diving and baby turtles, and when I'm not working I enjoy walks with our dog and cooking.
+In 2022 I moved from Washington State to southern Belize and joined Toledo Institute for Development and Environment (TIDE) to complete a number of capacity buidling projects and an impact assessment of TIDE's high school scholarship program (big impact!).
+Along the way, I assisted with grant writing for both organizational sustainability and scientific research grants.
+I completed the contract with TIDE and am now working as a consultant for Empowering Climate Solutions, based in southern Belize.
+As a natural resources professional I think every day about the impacts of climate change on everything (!) and as an educator, my goal is always to empower others to take command of their future.
+I love diving and baby turtles, and when I'm not working I enjoy walks with our dog, yoga, and cooking.
 Check out my bio on LinkedIn: https://www.linkedin.com/in/carolyn-henri-9099006/

 Recent Comments